SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 ### Scroll

-* Wall Collapse Scroll
+* Great Hall Scroll
-    * Keep one on hand if you're aiming for a Traproid Shield from a Golden Interval.<br/>Consider reading one if you find a Sturdy Trap, Trip, or Riceball statue.
+    * Keep one on hand if you're aiming for a Traproid Shield from a Golden Interval.<br/>Consider reading one if you find a Sturdy Trap, Trip, or Onigiri statue.
 * Explosion Scroll
     * Can be used to one-shot Piko Hammers and floating monsters.